pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 Our API starts at a :term:`DRF` :term:`Router`.
 Each :term:`ViewSet` is attached to this router, and the router's routes are exposed in urls.py.
-Subclasses of :class:`pulp.app.viewsets.base.NamedModelViewSet` are automatically registered with the API router, and most (possibly all) ViewSets created by plugins should be subclasses of this base class.
+Subclasses of :class:`pulp.app.viewsets.base.NamedModelViewSet` are automatically registered with the API router, and all ViewSets created by plugins should be subclasses of this base class.
 NamedModelViewSets are associated with a Django queryset, a :term:`Serializer` that is able to represent members of the Django queryset in the API, and an endpoint name used when registering the ViewSet with the API router.

 All models exposed via the API must have a corresponding Serializer.
 Each NamedModelViewSet must